signalogic/SigSRF_SDK/mediaTest_readme.md

     -g/tmp/ramdisk

-or as appropriate depending on the system (look in /etc/fstab to see if a ramdisk is active and if so its path).
-Or if a folder exists specifically for wav file output, for example a separate SSD drive, then the mediaMin command line might contain:
+or as appropriate depending on the system's configuration (look in /etc/fstab to see if a ramdisk is active and if so its path).
+For a folder dedicated to wav file output, such as a separate SSD drive, then the mediaMin command line might contain something like:

-    -g/ssddrive/mediamin/streamgroupwavs
+    -g/ssd/mediamin/streamgroupwavs

 If -g is not entered, then wav files are generated on the mediaMin app subfolder.
 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
 Wav file output can be turned off altogether by not including in -dN command line options the ENABLE_WAV_OUTPUT flag (located in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).